 5e Phb Mm And Dmg

 The metal complex and naphthalene were dissolved out from the column using 3 ml of dimethylformamide-nitric acid and the absorbance was measured by an atomic absorption spectrometer at 232 nm.
-Dmg for finding nickel concentration The precision and detection limits of the method were studied for DMG, ANDO and DMG-ANDO.
+The precision and detection limits of the method were studied for DMG, ANDO and DMG-ANDO.
 The calibration graphs obtained were linear over the concentration range 5–40 µg (for DMG) and 2–30 µg (for ANDO and DMG-ANDO) of nickel in 3 ml of the final solution.
 The sensitivities for 1% absorption were 0.132, 0.104 and 0.100 µg ml –1 for DMG, ANDO and DMG-ANDO, respectively (0.153 µg ml –1 for the direct determination from the aqueous medium by atomic absorption spectrometry).

 Since this and other similar questions get asked on a fairly frequent basis I have written up a quick guide which hopefully hits the salient points and which at the same time provides a reasonable synopsis of the position.
 Do let me know if I've missed anything of value.
 Assuming you think it's of value I'll sticky it in due course.